milanrona/cse15l-lab-reports/turning.md

 ---
 # Change Directory

-1. Running command with *no* arguement we are currently in the **home** directory.
+1. Running command with *no* argument we are currently in the **home** directory.
 Having *no* arguements meant that there was no change or output from the terminal.
 We are currently still in the **home** directory as seen in the picture below.
 It is not an error.